 For dates of service before Dec.
 15, 2014, MHCP takes into account all resources available to recipients, including free services.
 CMS’ “free-care” policy does not reimburse providers for services they give to Medicaid recipients if the same services are offered for free to non-Medicaid patients.

 MHCP providers who render or supervise services are responsible for claims submitted to MHCP:

 Use applicable HIPAA-compliant codes and follow the most current guidelines.
 Providers are not required to purchase all of the manuals.
 Determine which of these manuals are appropriate for the services you provide:

 Use appropriate HCPCS 2-digit alpha, numeric and alphanumeric modifiers to identify one of the following:

 HCPCS developed 13 U modifiers for state definition.
 See Minnesota-defined U Modifiers.

-Bill unlisted procedure codes only when a specific code is not available to define a service/procedure.
+Bill unlisted procedure codes only when a specific code is not available to define a service or procedure.
 When billing an unlisted code, include a description defining the service or procedure on electronic claims or send an attachment with a written description or documentation defining the service or procedure (see Electronic Claim Attachments).